 One of the most popular and appealing attractions in all Alaska USA is the Denali National Park located to the southwest of Fairbanks.
 Although the main attraction in the park is Mount McKinley, which at 20,320 feet is the highest peak in North America, there is plenty more to see and do in the park.
 McKinley is shrouded in cloud 80% of the time but its grandeur and magnificence is unmistakable whenever you view it.
-With the convenience of your campervan hire in Fairbanks, you will have no problem waiting to see the Aurora borealis or the Northern Lights that usually show up as early as eight on a clear evening.
+With the convenience of your campervan hire in Fairbanks; you will have no problem waiting to see the Aurora borealis or the Northern Lights.
+The best time to see them is between 10pm and 2am; but can be as early as eight on a clear evening around March and September.

 Anchorage and Juneau by RV

 From Anchorage, about seven hours south by Fairbanks motorhome rental in Alaska; head southeast along the coast towards Alaska’s capital, Juneau.
 From there, you can hop on daily boat tours around the Glacier Bay.
 The bay has been referred to as a living laboratory; as the glacier feeding the bay has shrunk 65 miles and is bringing a new ecosystem back to life.
 While in Juneau, you may also take the Mount Roberts Tramway; a cable car that takes you 2,000 feet to a mountaintop observatory.
 You may also opt to see the Last Chance Mining Museum or the Macaulay Salmon Hatchery before you retire to your Fairbanks motorhome hire.

 After Juneau, continue north a little way on your camper rental to Chena Hot Springs.
 This is a drive that will be memorable as the road was only built in 1905 specifically for access to the springs.
 The fact that it is sparingly used makes it an ideal drive for spotting wildlife.